 For employees, it is deducted directly from paycheques.
 Self-employed individuals pay it through their tax return.

-Step 8: Tax Credits and Deductions to Increase Take Home Pay in Ontario
+Step 9: Apply Tax Credits and Deductions to Increase Take-Home Pay in Ontario

-The government provides various tax credits and allows certain deductions, which can increase your net pay by reducing taxes owed.
-Some common ones in Ontario include:
+The government provides various tax credits and allows certain deductions, which can increase your net pay by reducing your tax liability.
+4 common ones in Ontario include:

 Ontario Trillium Benefit

 This tax-free payment helps Ontario residents with energy, sales tax, and property tax costs.
 You must apply and qualify based on income level and family status.
-It combines three credits:
+The Ontario Trillium Benefit combines three credits:

-- Ontario Energy and Property Tax Credit: Up to $1,421 if over 65 years old.
+- Ontario Energy and Property Tax Credit: Up to $1,461 for seniors and $1,283 for non-seniors, depending on eligibility factors.

 Ontario Tax Reduction